Most Mistakes Happen In The Tails

 Interest payments on bonds are fixed and hence more predictable than dividends from stocks, another reason for the lower perceived risk with bonds than with stocks.
 And lower perceived risk means lower expected returns.

-Dividends from small company stocks are more unreliable than from large company stocks.
-Small company stocks, hence, are expected to be more volatile (riskier).
-More risk should mean more return but let’s see.
+Dividends from small company stocks are more unreliable (riskier) than from large company stocks and hence are even more volatile than just stocks as a category.
+So, more risk should equal more reward, but we shall see.

-I’ve got monthly returns data for three categories of investments starting back in January of 1987.
+I’ve got monthly returns data for three categories of investments going back to January of 1987.

-• Bonds: And specifically, long-term Treasury bonds.
-By buying them, you are lending money to the Federal government for a 10-plus year timeframe.
-And since the Federal government cannot go bankrupt, this is as risk-free of an investment as it can get assuming you hold on to them for the entirety of the term.
+• Bonds and specifically, long-term Treasury bonds.
+By buying these bonds, you are lending money to the Federal government for a decade long timeframe.
+And since the Federal government cannot go bankrupt, this is as risk-free of an investment as it can get, assuming you hold on to it till it matures.

-• LargeCapStocks: By owning these, you own stakes in some of the biggest businesses in America.
+• LargeCapStocks or large company stocks.
+By owning them, you own little pieces of some of the biggest businesses in America.

-• SmallCapStocks: These businesses are nimble.
+• SmallCapStocks or small company stocks.
+These businesses are nimble.
 They can grow fast.
 They can also fail easily.
-The risk is high, and you want to get compensated for that risk.
+The risk is high, and you want to get compensated for taking on that risk.
 So, the expected returns should be high.
-Or they are supposed to be high.
 Finance textbooks tell us that.

 And this is how the three investments behaved.

-I show three vertical lines for each sub-plot; at zero percent in black, at -10 percent in red and at +10 percent in blue.
-Some observations…
+I show three vertical lines for each sub-plot: at zero percent in black, at -10 percent in red and at +10 percent in blue.
+A few observations…

 • You know that if you bought and held any of these investments from the start of the period to the end, you made money.
 And in some cases, a good chunk of money.
-How do we know that without doing more number-crunching?
-By eyeballing the area under the curves for each investment that fall to the right of the black dividing line at zero percent.
+How do we know that without doing any number-crunching?
+By estimating the area under the curves for each investment that fall to the right of the black dividing line that marks the zero percent line.
 The area under the curve for each one of them is greater to the right of that line than to the left.
-That means that at any given time, on average and if you held on, your returns were more positive than negative and that compounded over months and years is what gets you to that good chunk of money.
+That means that at any given time, your returns were more positive than negative and that compounding over months and years is what gets you to that good chunk of money.

 • As you go down the plot from bonds to small cap stocks, the distribution of returns gets wider and flatter.
-Bonds have the tightest distribution, small cap stocks have the widest, flattest distribution.
+Bonds have the tightest distribution; small cap stocks have the widest and flattest distribution.
 What does that mean?
 An increasing level of volatility as the distribution gets flatter.
 Some use volatility and risk interchangeably but volatility is not really risk as broad-based asset classes don’t go to zero.
-That is not true with individual stocks and bonds.
+That is not true with individual securities.
 Bonds have the tightest distribution which in statistical terms means the smallest standard deviation (volatility).
-Small cap stocks on the other hand have the highest standard deviation and hence are considerably more volatile than bonds.
+Small cap stocks, on the other hand, have the widest distribution and hence are considerably more volatile than bonds.

-• It’s not as apparent but if you were to observe the peaks to the right of the zero-marker black line in each sub-plot, the peaks drift a little farther away from that line for stocks as compared to that for bonds.
+• It is not as apparent but if you were to observe the peaks to the right of the zero-marker black line for each sub-plot, the peaks drift a little farther away from that line for stocks as compared to that for bonds.
 That implies that on average, monthly returns for stocks were higher than for bonds.
 Again, nothing pathbreaking, just one more observation.

 Most mistakes happen in the tails…

-Then there are those long tails and specifically the left tails below -10 percent which are sort of visible for stocks but not very clear for bonds.
+Then there are those long tails and specifically the left tails below the -10 percent line.
+The tails are visible for stocks but not noticeably visible for bonds.
 So, zooming in…

-Bonds had virtually no instances where you endured a monthly decline of more than of 10 percent.
+Bonds had virtually no instance where you suffered a monthly decline of more than 10 percent.

 That is not true for stocks.
-Of all the months (432 in total), you’d have to endure monthly decline of more than 10 percent for large cap stocks six separate times.
-That is 1.4 percent of the total months.
+Of all the months (432 in total), you’d have to endure a monthly decline of more than 10 percent for large cap stocks six different times.

-The worst monthly decline for large cap stocks was -22% in the year 1987.
-For those who know their history, that month includes the ominously called Black Monday.
-The rest of the “bad” months coincided with major market panics brought about by the Asian financial crisis, the Dot-com tech crash, the banking crisis of 2008 and of course, the Covid pandemic.
+The worst monthly decline for large cap stocks was -22% in 1987.
+For those who know, that month includes the ominous Black Monday.
+The rest of the “bad” months happened during major market panics caused by events like the Asian financial crisis, the Dot-com tech crash, the banking crisis of 2008 and of course, the Covid pandemic.

-And these “bad” events are what forms the left-tail in the plots above.
-And that is where the gravest of all mistakes happen.
-No one panic sells during the right-tail months, also considered the “good” months.
+These “bad” events are what forms the left-tails in the plot above.
+And that is where the gravest of all mistakes happens.
+No one panic sells during the right-tail months, also called the “good” months.

 Bull markets begin with the feeling that the market can only go lower.
 Bear markets begin with the feeling that the market can only go higher.